ncavasin/sdypp/TP1/TP1-6/README.md

 ```

 **Note**: Watch the logs from Server to get the name and use it as the param for Client.
 Otherwise RMI registry lookup won't work.

+# Conclusion

+Despite of the fact that Server modifies the vector's content, as they are passed by value (as a copy) and not by reference, the Client content won't be modified but the result will due the Server using those modified values!